 The Institution of Professional Engineers New Zealand (IPENZ) interprets ‘engineering profession’ in the broadest possible way.
 In 2008 IPENZ had 10,000 members from many specialisations and widely varying educational backgrounds.
 Civil engineers were joined by other engineers such as cutting edge biotechnological, electronic and software engineers.
 Military engineers – sappers – belong to the Royal New Zealand Engineers and have been deployed in peace-keeping missions around the world.

 In the 1970s computer engineers began to design computer hardware, write computer programs, and integrate computer and other systems.

 As computer chips developed, computer engineers designed embedded applications – software written for a particular type of hardware.
 Embedded applications are found in household appliances, security systems and vehicles.

-In the early 2000s engineers worked on embedded applications at companies such as Fisher and Paykel Appliances and Health; Navman, Endace; and Tait Radio Communications – all three are significant exporters.
+In the early 2000s engineers worked on embedded applications at companies such as Fisher and Paykel Appliances, Navman and Tait Communications – all three are significant exporters.